ionic-team/ionic-docs/src/content/publishing/progressive-web-app.md

 # Publishing a Progressive Web App

 <p class="intro" markdown="1">
 Because Ionic Apps are built with web technologies, they can run just as well as a Progressive Web App as they can a native app.
-Not sure what PWA are?
+Not sure what PWAs are?
 Check out Ionic's <a href="https://ionicframework.com/pwa" target="_blank">PWA Overview</a> for more info.
 </p>

-## Making the App a PWA
+## Making an App a PWA

 The two main requirements of a PWA are a <a href="https://developers.google.com/web/fundamentals/primers/service-workers/" target="_blank">Service Worker</a> and a <a href="https://developers.google.com/web/fundamentals/web-app-manifest/" target="_blank">Web Manifest</a>.
 While it's possible to add both of these to an app manually, the Angular team has an `@angular/pwa` package that can be used to automate this.

-### Adding @angular/pwa to our Ionic/Angular App

-The `@angular/pwa` package will automatically add a **service worker** and a **web manifest** to the app.
+The `@angular/pwa` package will automatically add a service worker and a app manifest to the app.
 To add this package to the app run:

 ```shell
 ng add @angular/pwa
 ```

-This will add a service worker (using the [@angular/service-worker package](https://angular.io/guide/service-worker-intro)) and a manifest to the app.
 Once this package has been added run `ionic build --prod` and the `www` directory will be ready to deploy as a PWA.

-> Be sure to update the web manifest to use the correct app name and icons
+> By default, the `@angular/pwa` package comes with Angular logo for the app icons.
+Be sure to update the manifest to use the correct app name and also replace the icons.

-If an app is being deployed to other channels such as Cordova or Electron, it's recommended to remove `"serviceWorker": true` flag from the `angular.json` file.
+If an app is being deployed to other channels such as Cordova or Electron, can remove teh `"serviceWorker": true` flag from the `angular.json` file.
 The service worker can be generated though by running:

 ```shell
 ionic build --prod --service-worker